 Reclaiming Your Life from Atrial Fibrillation

-The fear is gone.
+Most importantly, the fear is gone.
 Some are back to flying and traveling by themselves again.
-Removal of the left atrial appendage to eliminate the risk of blood clots and stroke from afib provides peace of mind to resume activities that were risky with atrial fibrillation.
+In addition, removing the left atrial appendage to eliminate the risk of blood clots and stroke from afib provides peace of mind to resume activities that were risky with atrial fibrillation.

-- Patient Stories — find out what others have been through
+- Patient Stories—read what others have been through

-- News — find the latest afib news, events, audios, and videos, including daily news feeds
+- News—see the latest afib news, events, audios, and videos, including daily news feeds

-- Find Afib Services — find a doctor, hospital, or afib center that can help
+- Find Afib Services—locate a doctor, hospital, or afib center that can help

 You Don't Have to Go It Alone

 StopAfib.org was created for patients by patients to provide accurate information and genuine support for those affected by atrial fibrillation.
 Explore our online community and connect with other patients, families, and caregivers.